Top 10 Best Sports to Watch on TV

 Basketball

 Basketball is a sport played by two teams of five players on a rectangular court.
-The objective is to shoot a ball through a hoop 18 inches in diameter and 10 feet high mounted to a backboard at each end.
-It is one of the most popular sports worldwide, especially in the United States, where the NBA is... read more
+The objective is to shoot a ball through an 18-inch-diameter hoop mounted 10 feet above the floor on a backboard at each end of the court.
+It is one of the most popular sports worldwide, especially in the United States... read more

 Basketball is fun to watch.
 It is hard to hit a shot, and it is very interesting when it all comes down to the wire at the end between two teams.